 MNGT 1211: PADM 3129

 Consult with your Program Advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
 Otherwise, you may find that a course does not meet the program requirements and cannot be applied toward that program's credential.

 Email Business and Management Studies with questions specific to Business and Management Studies programs and courses.

-Email Student Services for general questions about Open Learning and its programs and courses.
+Email Student Services to speak with us about Open Learning and its programs and courses.